By Alaina Triantafilledes

 Let me tell your stories walking, because we have heard enough of mine.

-Alaina is a fledgling writer in the College of Arts & Sciences.
+Alaina Triantafilledes is a fledgling writer in the College of Arts & Sciences.
 She is currently exploring different types of writing (rhetorical, academic, creative…), but she intends to take advantage of the upcoming Creative Writing major as soon as it is available.
 She adores stories of all kinds and would love to share her own someday.